Baron Saye and Sele: History

 William's eldest son, William II de Saye, had two daughters, one of whom, Beatrice, married Geoffrey Fitz Peter, 1st Earl of Essex (of the second creation).
 Lands held by the de Maminots — including the Manor of Deptford, known now as Sayes Court — came to the family through Alice, daughter of Hugh II de Maminot, who married William II de Saye's second son, Geoffrey II de Saye.
 The Sayes also adopted the Maminot arms, quarterly or and gules.
 Geoffrey II de Saye filed legal suits against his cousin, the new Earl of Essex, for the lands belonging to the Mandeville family.
 His son Geoffrey III de Saye, who held the Lordship of West Greenwich inherited from his mother, was one of the 25 feudal barons who stood surety for Magna Carta in 1215.
 His son William III de Saye traveled with and fought for Henry III and is recorded as a witness for the Treaty of York in 1237.
 William IV de Saye fought for Edward I in his conquest of Wales (1277–1283).

 His grandson Geoffrey III de Saye was created feudal baron Saye by writ in 1313.
 His son Geoffrey IV de Saye, the second baron, married Lady Maud de Beauchamp, daughter of 10th Earl of Warwick.
 Their son William, the third baron, was knighted in 1361 and married Beatrice, daughter of Sir Thomas de Brewose (Breouse/Brewes/Braose).
 William died by 7 August 1375, leaving the title to their young son John, who died a few years later.

 The title then passed to John's sister Elizabeth, 16.
 She married Sir John de Falvesle, 1st Lord Falvesley.
-After his death she married secondly Sir William Heron, who sat in Parliament as Lord Say by right of his wife.
+Following his death she married secondly Sir William Heron, who sat in Parliament as Lord Say by right of his wife.
 She died in 1399 without heirs, after which the barony became abeyant among her three aunts.
 Idonea was married to John de Clinton, 3rd Lord de Clinton; Joan married Sir William Fiennes (died 1359); and Elizabeth married Sir Thomas de Aldoun.

 Of the three, only Joan had male issue.
 Her second but eldest surviving son Sir William Fiennes (died 1403) was the father of Sir Roger Fiennes, MP for Sussex and Treasurer of the Household.
 With the spoils of the Hundred Years' War, Sir Roger built Herstmonceux Castle.
 His elder son Sir Richard Fiennes was called to Parliament as 7th Lord Dacre in right of his wife, Joan Dacre, 7th Baroness Dacre.

 The Barony of Saye and Sele is thought to have been created by letters patent in 1447 for William’s second son, James Fiennes, for his services in the Hundred Years' War.
 The patent creating the original barony was lost, so it was assumed that the barony was created by writ, meaning that it could descend to heirs-general, and not only heirs-male.